MikeSR2/Java-Projects/README.md

-# Small-Java
+# Practice and Learn
-Small projects made with Java
+Practicing Java